SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 `
 to confirm the RSQL dependency is present.
 I can see the rsql dependency is there [INFO] +- cz.jirutka.rsql:rsql-parser:jar:2.1.0:compile

-I found out that the class AbstractRSQLVisitor does not exist in the rsql-parser library version you are using (2.1.0).
+I found out that the class AbstractRSQLVisitor does not exist in the rsql-parser library version using (2.1.0).
 I changed to RSQLVisitor class.
 2025-10-09T15:00:00 | TradeRsqlVisitor.java | The type Path is not generic; it cannot be parameterized with arguments <?>

 ### Problem